DirtyLittleData/DataWithDanny-SQLChallenges/Challenge_2_PizzaRunner/B. Runner_and_Customer_Experience.md

 ---

-2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+## 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?

+to solve we removed rows with no pickup time (to account for canceled orders).
+We also had to case pickup time to timestamp in order to use it in a calculation with order_time to extract the amount of minutes between order_time and pickup_time. epoch extract the seconds which we then divided by 60 to covert minutes

 '''sql
 SELECT